luanzhuxian/blog/source/_posts/js-es6-apply.md

     }
   }, {})

-  console.log(result);
+  console.log(result)
   /* 输出
+  {
     Berlin: "no"
     Genoa: "yes"
     Hamburg: "yes"
     Lyon: "no"
     Marseille: "yes"
     Milan: "no"
     New York: "yes"
     Palermo: "yes"
     Paris: "no"
     Rome: "yes"
+  }
   */
 ```